FlavScents AInsights Entry: Acetaldehyde Dibutyl Acetal (CAS: 871-22-7)

 3. Natural Occurrence & Formation

-Acetaldehyde dibutyl acetal is not commonly found in nature and is primarily synthesized for industrial use.
-It can be formed through the reaction of acetaldehyde with butanol in the presence of an acid catalyst.
-This synthetic pathway is typical for creating acetals, which are valued for their stability and desirable sensory properties.
-Its designation as a "natural flavor" or "natural fragrance" is contingent upon the sourcing and processing methods used in its production.
+Acetaldehyde dibutyl acetal is not commonly found in nature and is primarily synthesized for use in industrial applications.
+It can be formed through the acetalization of acetaldehyde with butanol, a reaction that is catalyzed by acids.
+This synthetic origin limits its designation as a "natural flavor" or "natural fragrance" component, although it can be used in formulations that aim to mimic natural profiles.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs